 For the class, we got to make these gorgeous swags.
 I was totally impressed with the quality of materials and quite in awe that we all got to make and take one home, how much fun is that?
 This is my girlfriend Colleen who accompanied me on this wonderful trip.
 We had a total blast together, well really, who wouldn’t!!

 Chris Standring also showed us many flower arrangements for the holidays, one that caught my eye and interest was using hydrangeas as she showed us how to revive them and make them last for weeks.
 These hydrangeas were four weeks old and they still look fresh!!
 When they start to look wilted, put the entire blossom in warm water and let sit for a few minutes.
 Make a fresh cut on the stem, shake off excess water gently, place in water and your hydrangea should be fresh again.
 I have to try this for sure as I adore hydrangeas!!

 We then stopped for lunch and enjoyed this lovely chicken over lentils and green beans, so fantastic.
 I am a huge fan of lentils so they were all gone!!

-After lunch we were off to enjoy cocktails with Micah Dew!!
-Micah is a Flair Bartender, a mixologist and he is fun to watch, to talk to and to dance with, we had a little conga line thing going on one night!!
+After lunch, we were off to enjoy cocktails with Micah Dew!!
+Micah is a Flair Bartender and a mixologist and he is fun to watch, talk to and dance with, we had a little conga line thing going on one night!!
 I was really looking forward to his class, Micah is bursting with great recipes and enthusiasm!!